nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_EDIT_NOTES.md

 const contentTarget = document.querySelector(".noteFormContainer")

 export const NoteEditForm = (noteId) => {
-    // Give this component access to our notes state const allNotes = useNotes();
+    // Give this component access to our application's notes state const allNotes = useNotes();

     // Find the note that we clicked on by its unique id const noteWeWantToEdit = allNotes.find(singleNote=> singleNote.id === noteId)

+    // Print the form
     // We'll use the HTML value attribute to pre-populate our form fields with the note's info contentTarget.innerHTML = `
         <h2>Edit Note</h2>